BassT23/Proxmox/README.md

 inactivity, use an HttpOnly/SameSite cookie, and can be ended with `Log out`.
 Browser write requests also require a session-bound CSRF token and a matching same-origin request.
-Do not expose this action-enabled service to the Internet or an untrusted network; use the management LAN or a properly configured reverse proxy/TLS boundary.
+Do not expose this action-enabled service to the Internet or an untrusted network; use the management LAN.
+The direct HTTPS service on port 8765 is the supported standard installation; a reverse proxy is not required.
 The service runs as root because the existing CLI and job runner require the updater's local permissions.

 Service control and logs: